moryachok/azure-ai-workshops/rag-workshop/lab2_csv_ingestion.md

 - In the left navigation bar go to Search Management -> Indexes.
 Ensure `rag-workshop-csv-index` has been created. ![alt text](assets/csv-index-created.png)

 - Click on the index name then click on `Fields` to explore index schema.
 Note that index schema corresponds the CSV file schema + `metadata_storage_path` for tracking back the original file path on Azure Storage.
-Some CSV fields such as `customer_email` and `customer_gender` were ommited as they are not relevant to our use case.
+Some CSV fields such as `customer_email` and `customer_gender` were omited as they are not relevant to our use case.

 - Note `ticket_description_vector` field of type `SingleCollection` with `Dimension` configuration of `1536`.
 This field will be populated with embedding vectors generated with `text-embedding-3-small` model.